dj-kotona/exit-soul-protocol/README.md

 > A burnout exit ritual for engineers, developers, and humans.
 > Print it, sign it, reclaim your peace.

 This repository provides a symbolic tool to support the decision to leave a job responsibly – but soul-first.
-It includes printable agreements, donation links, memes, and a space to share stories.
+It includes printable agreements and donation links.

 ## Features

 - 🌱 Soul Peace Agreement (LaTeX-formatted, multilingual)
 - 🖨️ Printable PDF files
-- 📣 Reddit-ready launch post
 - ☕ Ko-fi & Bitcoin donation links
-- 📚 Burnout story archive

 ## Available PDF Files